MonolithProjects/ansible-user_management/README.md

 This Ansible role is for managing (creating, editing, deleting) Linux users.
 Management includes also the ssh keys keys distribution.

-*Note:* this role is using local facts on each server to store users listed
+**Note:** this role is using local facts on each server to store user names listed
 in `user_management`.
 Once you will remove the user from `user_management`
 list, the user and the home directory will be deleted from the server.
+The users
+not listed in the list, will be not touched.

 #### This role can:
 - create users